BuildOnViction/docs/docs/wp-and-research/privacy.md

     for every transaction recipient so that there is no way for a third party to find the relationships between 2 different transaction recipients.
 What this means is that, if `Alice` is sending 2 transactions to `Bob`, no one, except `Alice` and `Bob` could find out the fact that `Bob` is the recipient in both transactions.
-    * Ring Signature and Ring Confidential Transaction (RingCT): These are techniques used Monero for obfuscating transaction senders and transaction amounts in a transaction.
+    * Ring Signature and Ring Confidential Transaction (RingCT): These are techniques used by Monero for obfuscating transaction senders and transaction amounts in a transaction.
-    * Bulletproofs: Zero-knowledge proofs that allow to prove an encrypted number is within a range without revealing the number itself.
+    * Bulletproofs: Zero-knowledge proofs that allow proving an encrypted number is within a range without revealing the number itself.
-    Bulletproofs are used in TomoP transactions to prove that a transaction amount in a private transaction is positive in order to prevent from double spending.
+    Bulletproofs are used in TomoP transactions to prove that a transaction amount in a private transaction is positive in order to prevent double spending.

 * TomoZ: TomoZ is the first decentralized gasless transaction protocol on TomoChain.
 TomoP relies on TomoZ to create a transaction fee vault for private transactions.